 You know that I’m a writer for living, who lives on a meagre salary, and is just getting by in Berlin right?
 This type of place would never be within my budget, but when you have a chance to act like queen for a day, you got to go all out!
 In desperate need of a shower to get all the salt out of my hair and sand out of my nether regions, I checked into what may be the most beautiful room I’ve ever stayed in.
 My room overlooked the beach!

 Before getting in the shower, I took a dip in the hotel’s infinity pool, and sipped on some champagne as the sun began to set.

 I then walked around the resort, exploring the expansive area, and taking way too many sunset photos.
 As you can imagine, I couldn’t help but feel a longing for the romantic company of someone special.

 I spent a lot of time walking along the beach, and sitting in these swings.

 Another one of the hotel’s petite sized pools.

 The hotel lobby!

 1) I flew to Trang, directly from Bangkok, on AirAsia.
 Flights are around 90 minutes and average about €30 return.

 2) Find a place to stay in the Trang area.

 3) Make your time in Trang more memorable and go on a guided tour.

 4) To see what some of my travel blogger friends wrote about our time in Trang, check out Island Hopping in Trang and Trang Thailand: Best of Shopping, Snacks and Sights.
-Or see what CNN Travel has to say about Trang island hopping.

 5) If you get tired of the beach and want to experience some authentic local culture, consider exploring the Trang markets.